dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 #### Nullable types

 Should a nullable context type, `Foo?` look for members in `Foo`.
 Or in `Foo` *and* `Null`.
-(Which will make more sense when we get static extensions.)
+(Which will make more sense when we get static extensions which can add members on `Null`.)

 It would allow `Foo x = .current ??
-Foo(0);` to work, which it doesn’t today when the context type of `.current` is `Foo?`, and a union type doesn’t denote a static namespace.
+Foo(0);` to work, which it doesn’t today when the context type of `.current` is `Foo?`, and a union type doesn’t denote a static namespace otherwise.

-It’s an option we can add later if there is big demand.
-Which there might be, because otherwise it makes a difference whether you declare your method as:
+If we don’t allow it, it then makes a difference whether you declare your method as:

 ```dart
 void foo([Foo? foo]) {